-Tours for new students for the 2014-15 school year will begin November 19, 2013 and continue through February.
+Tours for new students for next year will begin in November and continue through February.
 Parents will have a brief presentation by the principal and a tour of several classrooms in both Mandarin and English as well as plenty of time to ask questions.
 Due to the popularity of our program, it is unlikely that we will be able to accept students that do not live in the San Mateo Foster City School District.
-Contact the principal, Diana Hallock, email@example.com for details.
+Contact the principal, Diana Hallock, firstname.lastname@example.org for details.

 Tours are Tuesday mornings at 9:00am and last about an hour.
 Our tours are for parents only so please arrange for babysitting for your children.
 Spaces are limited and reservations are required.
 We begin accepting tour requests November 1st.
 Contact Tish at email@example.com or 650-312-7691 to make a tour reservation.

 Click here for more info....

 In May, 2014, we received the official notice that College Park has received the CA Distinguished School Award.
 From Tom Torlakson, State Superintendent, “I applaud strong, thriving schools that are making such impressive strides in preparing their students for continued success.
 This award is well-deserved by these school communities for their enduring dedication to high standards, hard work, and unwavering support."
 The 2014 CA Distinguished Schools Program focuses on California’s students’ right to an equitable and rigorous education, and recognizes those schools that have made progress in narrowing the academic achievement gap.